LiveViewTech/lvt-public-api/examples/webhooks/README.md

 ## Testing a webhook

-Testing the webhook is typically the first step done while developing a webhook event receiver.
-A test event can be triggered using the `POST /webhooks:test` endpoint.
+Testing the webhook is typically the first step done while developing a webhook receiver.
+A test notification can be triggered using the `POST /webhooks:test` endpoint.

 Example request for a validation test: